mnuhurr/audioslicer/README.md

 If `use_hashing` is false, then the output filename is a running index.
 If `use_hashing` is true, then the output filename is a md5 hash generated from the original filename and the running index.

+#### normalize
+If `normalize` is set to true, the audio slices are normalized before writing.
+After the normalization the absolute maximum of every sound clip is equal to one.
+The normalization method processes the audio with several channels at once, i.e. the channels linked.

 #### interval
 Interval of slices in seconds.